ixdat/ixdat/NEXT_CHANGES.rst

 techniques
 ^^^^^^^^^^

-- Added ``isotope_factor`` to correct the molecule flux as calculated from EC for different isotopes.
+- Added ``faradaic_efficiency`` to correct the molecule flux as calculated from EC if not 100% FE, also works for isotopes

 - Added ``integrate_flux()`` method to techniques\ms.py (analogous to existing integrate_signal(),
   allows for integration of the calibrated signal)